 Something I've strived to do (and failed) in so many yoga classes before.

 The class is designed to guide you through a dynamic flow, using deep breathing to help you focus and lull your mind away from the hustle and bustle of life.
 For me, the screen definitely distracted my wandering mind before it landed on the stresses of the day.
 Whenever I felt my mind slipping away from my practice, I channeled my focus on the screen.

 I left feeling rejuvenated, as relaxed as I had felt the day previous (which was a Sunday, so let's just say I was pretty relaxed) and ready to take on what life had to throw at me.
 I was thankful that I had made time to work out.
 I think it's safe to say immersive yoga is the yoga for me, and I highly recommend it to anyone else who struggles with switching off.

 Shop My Favourite Yoga Kit

 I try to leave baggy clothes at home when I'm doing yoga—mostly because doing downward dog with a top that won't stop falling over your head isn't ideal.
 I love this ASOS seamless sports bra for comfort (it looks great too).

 If you want to get serious about yoga, then invest in a mat.
 You can take it to classes and look like a pro, but you can also use it at home when you do your morning sequences.
 This lightweight perforated mat looks great but won't slip and slide as you do your sun salutations.

-After a class, I always try to have a protein shake.
-My favourite protein at the moment is Innermost.
+After class, I always try to have a protein shake.
+My favorite protein at the moment is Innermost.
 I used it throughout my marathon training, and it's one of the only protein powders that fully mixes without leaving a powdery taste.
-I add bananas, oat milk and peanut butter, then blitz it together.
+I add bananas, oat milk, and peanut butter, then blitz it together.
 It basically tastes like a chocolate peanut-butter milkshake (and who doesn't want that for breakfast?).